RuiqiZ/RuiqiZ.github.io/README.md

 ## Prerequisities
 - A [Github](https://github.com/) account
-- A resume formatted in [Markdown](https://www.markdowntutorial.com/)
+- A resume formatted in Markdown.
+Please see [More Resources](#more-resources) to find a Markdown tutorial

 ## Instructions
 Before we go into the instructions, let's clarify some questions.
 Why are we using Github?
 Github provides flexibility and easiness of creating repository, common options, adding resources.
 What is a repository?
 A repository is the place where you put all of the resources for a project to run, including code, design, readme, etc.